shinnku-nikaidou/layer7benchmark/README.md

     http header to send
 -i or --ip string
-    ip to send the request to (default is automatically resolved from the url)
+    ip to send the request to (default is automatically resolved from the url) --test
+    test mode, only send one request for testing Debugging the answer -m or --method string
+    http method to use (default is GET) options: GET or POST or PUT or DELETE or OPTIONS
 ```

 ### Example